desihub/fastspecfit/doc/iron.rst

 targets to fit---were chosen to be very inclusive so that modeling results would be available for as many objects as possible.
-In brief, we fit *all* extragalactic (redshift greater than 0.001) non-sky (i.e., object) targets in both Fuji and Guadalupe, with no cuts on targeting bits, redshift or fiber-assignment warning bits, or other quality cuts.
+In brief, we fit *all* extragalactic (redshift greater than 0.001) non-sky (i.e., object) targets in both Iron and Guadalupe, with no cuts on targeting bits, redshift or fiber-assignment warning bits, or other quality cuts.

 Specifically, let ``redrockfile`` be the full pathname to a given `redrock